About the Academy

 A middle school grade point average of 2.5 or higher is required for admission into the academy.

-Students in the Academy take all academic course requirements for graduation as well as specialized courses within the Academy, such as constitutional law, criminal law, criminal procedures, judicial process, law enforcement, juvenile justice, self-defense, patrol techniques, or traffic accident investigation.
-Criminal Justice seniors serve an internship in the Alachua County Sheriff's Office or the Gainesville Police Department, or the State Attorney's Office.
+Students in the Academy take all academic course requirements for graduation as well as specialized courses within the Academy, such as constitutional law, criminal law, criminal procedures, judicial process, law enforcement, juvenile justice, self-defense, patrol techniques, and traffic accident investigation.
+Seniors in the Criminal Justice Academy serve an internship in the Alachua County Sheriff's Office Gainesville Police Department, or the State Attorney's Office.

-Graduation from the Academy will open doors for students interested in the criminal justice field.
+Graduation from the Criminal Justice Academy will open doors for students interested in the criminal justice field.